acutesoftware/lifepim/doc/LifePIM_overview.rst

 remote access.

-For details on using the API see the document :doc:`LifePIM_API.rst`
+For details on using the API see the document :doc:`./LifePIM_API.rst`

 .. contents::